ersheff/MULE-Fall2022/docs/index.md

 2. Water
 3. Ice

 *Dihydrogen Monoxide* began with a prompt - find or record audio samples that abstractly represent the 3 phases of matter: gas, liquid, and solid.
 Using a custom digital instrument developed in Max to slice and loop sections of sound, the members of the ensemble explored the different textures, timbres, and internal rhythms of their various samples.
-The three movements of this piece were composed collaboratively, reflecting on the results after each rehearsal and gradually developing a score that gave structure to the performance while still allowing for individual interpretation and preference for different source material.
+The three movements of this piece were composed collaboratively, reflecting on the results after each rehearsal and gradually developing a score that gave structure to the performance while still allowing for individual interpretation and preference for different source materials.

 ---